 Yes, 50% of patients suffering from rosacea have some aspect of ocular rosacea, affecting their eyes.

 How to calm and prevent a rosacea flare-up

-- Proper skin care and using gentle products such as Cetaphil are essential for patients with rosacea.
+- Proper skin care and the use of gentle products, such as Cetaphil, are essential for patients with rosacea.

-- Daily sunscreen use, which blocks both UVA and UVB rays, and a wide-brimmed hat are important in preventing flare ups of rosacea.
+- Daily high-SPF sunscreen that blocks both UVA and UVB rays, as well as a wide-brimmed hat, are important in preventing flare-ups of rosacea.

-- Applying the proper non-comedogenic moisturizer and topical medications which can control breakouts.
+- Applying the proper non-comedogenic moisturizer and topical medications can control breakouts.

-- Avoid things which exacerbate the effects of rosacea, like sun, hot beverages, cigarette smoking, and heat.
+- It’s best to avoid things which exacerbate the effects of rosacea, like sun exposure, irritating make-up, hot beverages, cigarette smoking, and caffeine.

 - Try meditation or yoga as a way to manage stress.

 How to help your rosacea today?